 Which virtual machine tiers does Azure Disk Encryption support?

 Azure Disk Encryption is available on standard tier VMs including A, D, DS, G, GS, and F series IaaS VMs.
-It is also available for VMs with premium storage.
-It is not available on basic tier VMs.
+It's also available for VMs with premium storage.
+It isn't available on basic tier VMs.

 What Linux distributions does Azure Disk Encryption support?

 Azure Disk Encryption is supported on the following Linux server distributions and versions: